ty-elastic/k8s-otel-finance/instruqt/o11y--course--field--otel-200-fraud--main/01-otel/assignment.md

 3. Scroll down to the `trade()` function
 4. Note the set of calls to `trace.get_current_span().set_attribute()`.
 Each of these calls sets an attribute on the current span; easy!

 That's it!
-We can still let OTels' automatic instrumentation do all the heavy lifting for us (e.g., instrumenting our server's entry points).
+We can still leverage OTel automatic instrumentation to instrument our application's points of ingress and egress.
 By adding just a few lines of code, however, we've significantly increased the value of that trace data.

 For example, by adding a customer identifier to our traces, SREs can now look at a specific customer flow when working through a customer-specific ticket!
 1. Click on the [button label="Elastic"](tab-0) tab
 2. Use the navigation pane to navigate to `Applications` > `Traces` > `Explorer`
-3. Enter
+3. Enter the following into the Filter box:
   ```
   attributes.com.example.customer_id : "q.bert"
   ```
-  in the Filter bar

 In the next section, we will see how we can start to leverage these trade-specific attributes to help us predict fraudulent transactions.